teknotica/cfg-github-demo/README.md

-# cfg-github-demo
+## Github demo repository (Code First Girls)

-## Github demo repository
+This code is being published using Github Page.
+See the page the [here](https://teknotica.github.io/cfg-github-demo/).

-This is the repo for the git demo
+This page is using Bootstrap & jQuery.